sdroege/gstreamer-rs/docs/gstreamer-video/docs.md

 # Returns

 the SMPTE ST 2059-1:2015 string representation of `self`.
-That will take the form hh:mm:ss:ff .
+That will take the form hh:mm:ss:ff.
 The last separator (between seconds and frames) may vary:

 ';' for drop-frame, non-interlaced content and for drop-frame interlaced